NeurodataWithoutBorders/nwbinspector/docs/best_practices/nwbfile_metadata.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The 'acquisition' group is specifically for time series measurements that are acquired from an acquisition system,
-e.g. an ElectricalSeries with the voltages from the recording systems or the output of the position sensors (like your
+*e.g.*, an :py:class:`~pynwb.ecephys.ElectricalSeries` with the voltages from the recording systems or the raw output of
-wheel position).
+any other environmental sensors.

-The 'processing' modules are for intermediate data.
-If you take the wheel position and derive the position of the animal
+The 'processing' modules are for intermediate data, *e.g.*, if you derive the position of the animal from sensors or
-in meters, that would go in ``/processing/behavior/Position/SpatialSeries``.
+video tracking, that would go in ``/processing/behavior/Position/SpatialSeries``.
+An LFP signal that is a downsampled

-An LFP signal that is a downsampled version of the acquired data would go in
+version of the acquired data would go in ``/processing/ecephys/LFP/ElectricalSeries``.
-``/processing/ecephys/LFP/ElectricalSeries``.

 It may not always be 100% clear whether data is acquired or derived, so in those cases you should just use your best
 judgement.